ariatemplates/hashspace/README.md

 - a runtime library that interprets the compiled templates dynamically

 Please refer to the samples in the unit-tests suites in the `test/compiler` or `test/rt` folders for more details.
-The `docs/samples` folder also contains a pseudo-code implementation of what should be the [todomvc][todomvc] implementation once the minimum set of features are implemented.
+The `docs/todomvc` folder also contains an implementation of the [todomvc][todomvc] application (still to be completed to match the full specifications).

-Currently only some parts of the runtime are developed:

-- json wrapper to set properties in a data object and automatically trigger notifications to observer objects
-- text nodes
-- data binding on properties
-- element nodes (e.g. div, span, section, h1...)
-- `{if}` statements
-- `{insert}` statements
-- `{foreach}` statements
-- array data-bindings (i.e. automatic refresh of foreach nodes when the foreach array is changed)

 To run and update the samples in a live environment, first run `npm install` and then: